 I’ve been asked by many SPI fans in the past to offer “SPI swag” for purchase, however I never wanted to get into the t-shirt business just because I could.
 I wanted there to be deeper meaning if I were going to be selling something like a shirt, and that’s when operation “Serve First” came into action.

 In November I reached out to Eric Friedensohn to help me come up with a unique design for a shirt that I was going to sell to benefit Pencils of Promise, an organization I’ve worked with in the past and am now an advisor for.
 PoP helps children around the world gain access to education when normally it would be nearly impossible.
-I actually took a trip to Ghana, Africa in 2015 (which you can see featured on my brand new Beyond SPI page!) to visit some of the schools that you and I built together in my 2014 record-breaking birthday campaign (for most number of backers) to check out the schools, meet the teachers and students and be a part of the process.
+I actually took a trip to Ghana, Africa in 2015 (which you can see here) to visit some of the schools that you and I built together in my 2014 record-breaking birthday campaign (for most number of backers) to check out the schools, meet the teachers and students and be a part of the process.

 It was absolutely life-changing.